 Each workshop is hosted by a local Organizing Committee on behalf on the Board.
 Workshops are organized on a two-year planning schedule, where arrangements for the date and location are finalized during the first year, and program and other details finalized the following year.
 Workshops are planned on a cost-recovery basis, with additional support from sponsorships.

-The success of Workshops has largely been due to attendees who have generously contributed their time in serving in various capacities.
-Further information about forthcoming Workshops, and general information about the Workshop series may be obtained from those listed under Contacts.
+The success of workshops has largely been due to attendees who have generously contributed their time in serving in various capacities.
+Further information about forthcoming workshops, and general information about the Workshop series may be obtained from those listed under Contacts.

-When an individual registers and pays in full for ATW, he/she becomes a member for the period starting on the first day of the workshop for which he/she has registered and ending three weeks after the last day of the following workshop.
+When an individual registers and pays in full for CEW, he/she becomes a member for the period starting on the first day of the workshop for which he/she has registered and ending three weeks after the last day of the following workshop.
 This is typically a period of just over one year.

 Members will have the right to vote on corporate resolutions and during elections.